1st Ukrainian Front: Wartime

 On October 20, 1943, the Voronezh Front was renamed to the 1st Ukrainian Front.
 This name change reflected the westward advance of the Red Army in its campaign against the German Wehrmacht, leaving Russia behind and moving into Ukraine.
-During 1944, the front participated with other fronts in the battles of Korsun-Shevchenkivskyy, and the battle of Hube's Pocket in Ukraine.
+During 1944, the front participated with other fronts in the battles of Korsun-Shevchenkivsky, and the battle of Hube's Pocket in Ukraine.
 It conducted the Lvov-Sandomierz Offensive, during which the Front was controlling the Soviet 1st Guards Tank Army, 3rd Guards Tank Army, 4th Tank Army, 3rd Guards, 5th Guards Army, 13th, 38th, and 60th Armies and 1st Guards Cavalry Corps.
 It then took part in the battle for Ternopil'.
 The front participated or conducted battles in Ukraine, Poland, Germany, and Czechoslovakia during 1944 and 1945.
 The 1st Ukrainian often spearheaded the whole Eastern Front.
-The 1st Ukrainian and the 1st Belorussian fronts were the largest and most powerful of all Soviet fronts as they had the objective of reaching Berlin and ending the war.
+The 1st Ukrainian and the 1st Belorussian Fronts were the largest and most powerful of all Soviet fronts as they had the objective of reaching Berlin and ending the war.

+In 1945, the front participated in the Vistula-Oder offensive, and conducted the Silesian and Prague Operations, and the siege of Breslau.

+In April 1945, 58th Guards Rifle Division reached the Elbe River and took part in the Allied–Soviet link-up before advancing toward Berlin.
+The meeting between elements of the 19th Guards Rifle Division and the U.S. 69th Infantry Division was one of several contacts that established the Allied–Soviet link-up in central Germany.